Greater Green Bay YMCA transitioning to a new normal after reopening facility

 The phases look like this:

-- Phase one: No locker room use, use of the Y facility (cardio and strength equipment), staff to be masked, members wear mask until temperature screening and fill out questionnaire
+- Phase one: No locker room use, use of the Y facility (cardio and strength equipment), staff to be masked, members wear a mask until temperature screening and fill out a questionnaire

 - Phase 1.5: Child watch services available as well as a lap lane system for swimming